DUNE-DAQ/runconftools/docs/README.md

 ```

 As for the setup, `PATH` has to be an existing location and has to be either empty or a valid `ehn1-configs` repository.
-Be aware that if the directory contains a repostiories some local changes might be lost, so please push all the changes that are important.
+Be aware that if the directory contains a repostiories some local changes might be lost.
+For the update, it is recommended that a new directory is created for the operation.
+It can be deleted once the propgation is complete.

 The script starts checking out the required base.
 Then, for every generator in the base, it creates the branches using the `release` option as `version` to be used in the branch name.